Must Love Dogs: Critical reception

-On Rotten Tomatoes, it has an approval rating of 36% based on reviews from 150 critics.
+On Rotten Tomatoes, it has an approval rating of 37% based on reviews from 149 critics.
 The site's consensus was that "Despite good work from its likable leads, the romantic comedy Must Love Dogs is too predictable."
 On Metacritic, it has a weighted average score of 46 out of 100, based on 36 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert thought that although Lane and Cusack are "two of the most likable actors in the movies", they "deserve characters that the movie takes more seriously and puts at more risk", giving the film two out of four stars.
 Stephen Holden of The New York Times gave the film a negative review, wondering how the actors were "bamboozled into lending their talents to the project."
 He added that the film has "contrived little incidents", "is so clueless", and is "hopelessly clichéd and out of date".

 A more positive review from Rolling Stone said that the film had a "great title and appealing performances" from Lane and Cusack.
 Giving the film three out of four stars, the review also said that "Just when you think you have Goldberg figured, he springs fresh surprises."
 Ann Hornaday from The Washington Post noted the film "works because Lane is one of those actresses who can do just about anything and still earn the audience's undying love."
 Hornaday mentioned that the movie "features an enormously appealing supporting cast" and commented on how well Lane and Cusack worked together on the film.